VantageScore Credit Score Overview

 In 2013, VantageScore released the 3.0 version of its credit score, which improved the predictiveness of the score and generated scores for millions of consumers who were previously unscoreable.
 The VantageScore 3.0 also adopted a 300 to 850 range.

-VantageScore 3.0 calculates credit scores based on six key factors.
+VantageScore 3.0 calculates credit scores based on the following factors:

-- Recent credit behavior and inquiries - 5%
+- Recent credit behavior and inquiries: 5 percent

 Additionally, VantageScore 3.0 forgives consumers for delinquencies during natural disasters, rewards "high quality" consumers for paid off mortgages, excludes paid collections, and minimizes superficial boosting from authorized user piggybacking.

 Scores calculated using VantageScore 2.0 and previous models ranged from 501 to 990 with higher scores being better.
 VantageScore assigns a letter grade to each consumer’s credit score.
 The letter grade takes the guesswork out of figuring out what’s a good credit score.

 - 901 – 990 = A, Super Prime, 11 percent of consumers are Super Prime.